Greet Prisca and Aquila, my co-workers in Christ Jesus. Greet also the church at their house. Romans 16

 Let's go over to Oxford, one of the oldest schools around.
 Founded in 1096.
 Long before your family discovered America.

 Listen to what was being said 130 years ago.
-Although a high churchman, this great teacher/writer was certainly aimed in the right direction.
+Although a high churchman, this great teacher/writer was certainly aimed in the right direction in order to restore the dignity and ministry of every believer in the Son of God.

 He was a very deep thinker offering vast implications for the church and for life.
 We'll look forward to meeting him in glory.